dani-f/BarcelonaR_lightning_talk/README.md

-# BarcelonaR Lightning Talk
-Introducing a Data Validation Infrastructure for R
+# Introducing a Data Validation Infrastructure for R

-Barcelona R User Group, Edition: Sep 2, 2020
+Lightning Talk at Barcelona R User Group, Edition: Sep 2, 2020

 Setup for code: